 Then their 767-400s, which are used primarily to Europe, featured the staggered business class product.
 Much like the herringbone seats they’re great, with the added benefit of more personal space and also being able to sit next to someone (if you have a traveling companion), since traditional herringbone seats aren’t great in that regard.
 All of Delta’s routes to London are operated with this configuration, and it’s definitely one of the best products out there if you’re trying to get a good night of sleep.

-The herringbone and staggered business class products with flat bed seating currently comprise only 30% of their transoceanic aircraft, as you can see in their progress chart.
+The herringbone and staggered business class products with flat bed seating currently comprise only 30% of their transoceanic aircraft.

 US Airways has recliner seats on their Airbus 330-300s and 767-200s.
 The seats and entertainment aren’t especially good, though it’s worth noting that on the Airbus 330-300 they have Envoy Sleeper Class, which is the first row of business class.
 While the service is the same as the rest of the cabin, the seats are fully flat and can be purchased for an additional fee.